bballdave025/binding-unwinding/README.md

 in `C:/David/__General_Reference/P2/_pdfs_for_images_-_workdir`,
 moving any needed files so as not to lose them.
-I also cleared out `C:/David/__General_Reference/P2/_images_from_pdfs_-_workdir"` by copying the files to a folder that is part of the main dataset.
+I also cleared out `C:/David/__General_Reference/P2/_images_from_pdfs_-_workdir"` by moving the files to a folder that is part of the main dataset.

 In `unwind_the_binding.py`, I hardcoded the following lines